obokhove/wetropolis20162020/README.md

 While compilating the design files, we searched through our email.
 A chronological account nicely shows how the Wetropolis idea gradually grew to a definite design in a series of communications with Wout Zweers and visits to Wowlab as well as to two or three presentations:
 - one "Managing Risk in an Age of Extremes" at the Science of Flood workshop on May 8th 2016 in Hebden Bridge --see the file hebdenbrigde2016 -copy.pdf Notice the first design sketch (```1stsket```) on page 18 and that the final design became quite different.
 ![1stsket](figs/floodingmodel07052016.pdf)
-- an Email exchange with Dr Colin Cotter in which I promised a presentation and send him an abstract on 08-05-2015, before I had done any mathematical calculations.
+- an email exchange with Dr Colin Cotter in which I promised a presentation and send him an abstract on 08-05-2015, before I had done any mathematical calculations.
 Talk about managing risk in the age of extremes!
 "Sun 5/8/2016, 9:09 PM
 Hi Colin, Would the following work for the June 1st seminar for MPE?
 (The abstract is a) Bit "experimental/preliminary" but I think I have enough for a good overview and discussion.
 Besides it coincides with the writing of the outline.
 Let me know your comments before I send it in, please. --Onno